zzinnovate/wefact-python/docs/index.md

 An unofficial, batteries-included Python client for the WeFact API.
 Pragmatic, typed where it counts, and intentionally minimal on magic.

-Zero dependencies beyond `requests`.
+**What is WeFact?** [WeFact](https://www.wefact.nl/) is a Dutch invoicing and accounting platform.
+Create invoices and quotes, process supplier invoices, and maintain real-time insight into your administration.

+Maintained by [zzinnovate](https://github.com/zzinnovate).
 Open source, community-friendly, and actively maintained.
 Not affiliated with WeFact.
+For the upstream API, see the official [WeFact API documentation](https://www.wefact.nl/api/).

 ## Quick start

+Available on [PyPI](https://pypi.org/project/wefact-python/).
 Install and make your first call:

 ```bash
 pip install wefact-python